Member Rights and Responsibilities

 Any age

-Can get help for alcohol or drug problems without parent’s or legal guardian’s permission
+Can get help for substance use disorder without parent’s or legal guardian’s permission

-It is important for everyone that supports a child to work together and be part of the planning for the child’s care.
-Everyone that supports a child should, whenever possible, share information necessary for the child’s care.
-To learn more about who can consent to treatment, you can contact CBH Member Services.
+To learn more about who can consent to treatment, you can call CBH Member Services at 1-888-545-2600.
 Sometimes it is hard to understand that a child has privacy rights and can consent to mental health care.
 CBH can help you better understand these rights so that you can provide the best support for your child that you can.

 Billing Information